aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 ### Water

 Water will be one of the most common features in most hexes, except for dry or arid regions.
-If this category is rolled in the following terrain types: Desert, Badlands, Broken Lands, Arid Plains or Arid Hills, roll 1d6.
+If this category is rolled in the following terrain types: Desert, Badlands, Broken Lands, Arid Plains or Arid Hills, roll `dice: 1d6`.
 On a result of 1-2 (1-4 in Desert) there is no water, but rather evidence of previous water; dusty lakebeds, dry canyons where rivers used to run, etc. In addition, results should be adjusted downwards to reflect the terrain type: creeks, ponds and lakes are much less common in certain arid climates and will almost always be either springs/oases or bodies of water than are only present during certain parts of the year (the rainy season, summer when higher elevation snows melt, or during the occasional rainstorm).

 There are two broad types of water features that will be found within a hex: (1-3) Flowing and (4-6) Still bodies.
 Flowing water includes things like creeks, rivers and streams, while still bodies are springs, ponds, lakes, etc. In most cases still bodies will be fed by one or more flowing bodies of water, but not in all.
 An underground spring might feed a small pond with no outlet, the rate of water evaporation keeping up with the speed at which water is added.